 There’s an immense amount of talent and potential in Provo, owing as much to its relative affordability as to its mentality.
 Life in Provo Utah may be slower paced compared to Silicon Valley itself.
 But it’s never inactive.
 It’s practical.
 It’s not self-congratulatory.
 And it doesn’t chase after hype.

-In March, Utah reported an unemployment rate of 3.4 percent.
+In March, Utah reported an unemployment rate of 1.8 percent.
 It may be lower than the rest of Utah, but not by much.
 And much of Utah’s economy is driven by the increased focus on Provo as a major player in the tech industry.
-But times are changing.
-There’s no such thing as certainty as a result of the Coronavirus pandemic.
-We’re not saying this to alarm you if you’re a current Provo resident or planning on moving there.
-On the contrary, it looks like Provo will be no worse off than many Utah cities in the coming months.
+It looks like Provo will be no worse off than many Utah cities in the coming months.
 But it does mean that Provo’s healthcare industry (which, combined with education, makes up close to 55 percent of its workforce) may see greater attention over the next few years.
 And with good cause.

 Education In Provo